sazaamout/volsd/doc/README.md

   - Ensuring that we have the required number of disks at all time.

 ## 2. Dispatcher ##
-  - Process "DiskRequest" from the EBSClient
+  - Process "DiskRequest" from clients
-  - Process "DiskRelease" from EBSClient
+  - Process "DiskRelease" from clients
   - Process all of the administration request such as (list volumes, list volume status, etc.)
   - maintains information about all of the created volumes such as status, mounting point, whether is mounted locally or at a remote server, and volume Id.

 ## 3. Synchronizer ##
   - syncing all EBS volumes together whether they are mounted locally or mounted in a another ec2 instance.
   - process the push and delete request from client
-  - process the sync request issued by EBSManager to sync a newly created volume.
+  - process the sync request issued by Manager to sync a newly created volume.

 ## 4. Client ##
-  - When exeuted at instance boot time, this progarm will send a request to EBSController to aquire a volume.
-EBSController will detch the volume and send it id to the EBSClient which in trune it will mount the given volume locally.
+  - This program must start when an instance bootup for the first time.
+It will send a DiskRequest to the dispatcher to acquire a volume.
+The dispatcher will detach a volume and send it that volume's id to the client.
+The client will mount the acquired volume As soon as it receives the volume Id.
-  - When exeuteed at instance termination time, the script will release the mounted volume and send a "DiskRelease" message to the EBSController which intruen will remove that volume from the disks list.
+  - When the instance is terminated, the client program will release the mounted volume and send a "DiskRelease" message to the dispatcher which in turn will remove that volume from the disks list.